Pont-Farcy, Calvados, France

 But this golden era was brief.
 Almost as soon as the canals were constructed, the railways arrived to compete with them.
 At first it was cheaper to send low-value and bulky commodities by horse-drawn barge and the more expensive railways were best value only when speed was important and higher value commodities such as perishable foodstuffs like meat or dairy products were involved.
 But before long the cost of rail transport for passengers and goods dropped and small canals slowly died.
 There was still a little traffic on the canal after the First World War, but activity in the port of Pont-Farcy was in steep decline.

 • See La Vire Canalisée.

-Click on the pictures above to see rare surviving examples of the broad window-sills (in French, une étale, which in English became a stall) from which shopkeepers once sold their goods 'over the counter' (on which the money was counted out) to clients standing in the street.
-The room behind would have formed part of the shop-keeper's house.
+Click on the small pictures right and above to see rare surviving examples of the broad window-sill in French, un étale, which in English became a stall from which shopkeepers once sold goods 'over the counter' on which the money was counted out to clients standing in the street.
+The room behind was part of the shop-keeper's house.

 hen we look at the bourg today it we see an almost unbroken row of stone built houses down both sides of the street.
 But in fact the character and history of the two sides are almost certainly very different.

 Even a brief glance of the cadastre map shows that most of the houses on the south side are built on almost uniform narrow plots of land stretching from today's high street down to what is called the Bas du Bourg with its mill-race and stream.
 Here most houses had their own well and latrine which emptied into the stream and all the houses had access either to their own or to a communal lavoir.

 The land-distribution on the south side seems to accord with a form of 'town plan', each house having plenty of light, a useful garden in a well-defined rectangular plot, and access to water.

 But a more careful study of the cadastre map reveals that at one time all the land along the north side of the street was probably divided among only about about seven plots: